When to Give

 Gifts through your estate plan

-You may establish or add to a fund through a bequest in your will or a trust, or a gift from a retirement plan.
+You may establish or add to a fund through a bequest in your will or a trust.
 You may specify a fixed dollar amount, a percentage of assets, or particular assets identified in your estate documents.
 If giving through a bequest, we encourage you or your attorney to speak with us so that your legal documents make it clear how you want us to use your gift.

 Life income gifts

 With a life income gift, you make a gift that benefits the community, and also takes care of you or your loved ones with an income stream.
 A life income gift may also entitle you to tax savings.
 We can work with you or your professional advisor on life income gifts: Charitable Gift Annuity: In exchange for your outright gift today, Connecticut Community Foundation agrees by contract to pay a fixed dollar amount to you or another individual you name every year, for the rest of your life.
 You tell us what charitable work you would like to support with the money that remains after your death.
 Charitable Remainder Trust: You establish a trust from which you or any beneficiaries you name receive either a fixed dollar amount or variable payments every year for life or for a specified number of years.
 After that period, the trust assets that remain pass to Connecticut Community Foundation to use for charitable purposes you have defined.
 Charitable Lead Trust: Charitable lead trusts can be beneficial to donors who want to transfer substantial assets to their children or others, reduce gift or estate taxes, and make a charitable gift that benefits the community.
 When you establish a charitable lead trust, Connecticut Community Foundation receives income during your lifetime or for a period of years and applies it to charitable efforts according to your instructions.
 When the trust term ends, the remaining assets are transferred to individual beneficiaries you name.